Helpful tips for a holiday with your dog

 - Dressing material

-- Eye drops and eye wipes for cleaning eyes
+- Eye drops and eye wipes to clean eyes

 - Ear drops